Mom Jeans: History

 Mom Jeans was founded in early 2014 at UC Berkeley, with drummer Austin Carango and lead singer Eric Butler.
 The duo recorded Spring Demo in May 2014, a six-track EP which would later be released as the band's self-titled debut on cassette tape by Northern California-based label, Fourth Row Records.
 Tracks on Spring Demo feature only Butler and Carango performing in an acoustic style, while the later release of the self-titled EP included electric instrumentation with new members Josh Perline on bass/vocals and David McDowall on drums.
 McDowall left the band shortly after release.

 Later in 2014, the trio recorded their last EP before their first full-length album, titled Allergic which featured Carango switching to drums, Perline switching to guitar, and bass recordings being handled by both members.
-Post-release, Gabriel "Gabe" Paganin joined the band as live bassist and Josh Perline exited the band on good terms.
+Post-release, Gabriel "Gabe" Paganin joined the band as live bassist and Josh Perline exited the band.

 Mom Jeans self-released their first full-length album, Best Buds, on July 3, 2016.
 Like their self-titled EP, the album was first released on cassette tape by Fourth Row Records.
 Soon thereafter, the group signed with Massachusetts-based label Counter Intuitive Records, who then re-released the band's first full-length album on vinyl in November 2016.

 On March 7, 2017, Mom Jeans released a split EP with the Fresno-based band Graduating Life.
 Afterward, Bart Thompson of Graduating Life and Meet Me in Montauk became a guitarist for the band.